hanishkvc/prgs-docs-spreadsheetkvc/README.md

 the above concept applies to them also.

 	However once all loops have been error tagged, the screen will again start showing all cells.

+NOTE: The program will flag as calc loop error tag, if a call depth of CALLDEPTHMAX (100 by default) is reached currently.
+So if a calculation chains through a series of cells involving a chain of CALLDEPTHMAX number of cells or more, where one cell, refers to the other, the other refers to another and so on, then it will flag it has a error.

+	TODO: In future, use a heuristic involving both callDepth as well as callCnt of cells involved.

+	NOTE: A cell directly refering to say 100 or even 500 cells for that matter is not a issue.
+	Only if cells chain from one cell to other cell and that other cell to another cell and so on to the depth threshold set, only then this triggers.

+	i.e CellB4[=B1+B2+B3]

+		is a call depth of only 1

+	while CellB4[=B3] CellB3[=B2] CellB2[=B1] CellB1[=10]

+		leads to a call depth of 3 as far as CellB4 is concerned.

 ## Supported functions for =expressions